-Local small farmers in your area Trader Joes Markets Whole Foods Market Henrys Markets Grow your own in pots All large chain stores have "organic sections" Internet organic food shippers ship directly to your door
+Local small farmers in your area Trader Joe's Markets Whole Foods Market Henry's Markets Grow your own in pots All large chain stores have "organic sections" Internet organic food shippers ship directly to your door

-(Note: why Organic?
-The food is grown so that it has vitamins and minerals in it, is not in the altered state, it is digestible and healthy to the body.
+Why Organic?
+The food is grown so that it has vitamins and minerals in it, not in some altered state, it is digestible and healthy to the body.
 Organic meats and chicken have no added hormones to the meat.
-These things interfere with the loss of weight as well as the feeling of well being on the diet.
-It is best while on this diet to stick with organic foods: free range chicken, meat with no hormones and grass fed, fish that is fresh and not frozen, fresh vegetables that are organic grown and not frozen.)
+These things interfere with the loss of weight as well as the feeling of well-being on the diet.
+It is best while on this diet to stick with organic foods: free-range chicken, meat with no hormones and grass-fed, fish that is fresh and not frozen, fresh vegetables that are organically grown and not frozen.